mlanza/ai-literacy/301/05-text-adventures.md

 ## Not Just a USB Stick — A Skyscanner Agent

-Pluggable tools have been compared to USB devices.
-That’s true, but it’s only half the story.
-What really matters isn’t how easy they are to plugin in — it’s the expertise that comes along with them.
+Pluggable tools are as convenient USB devices.
+True.
+But that’s only half the story.
+There’s more.

-Pluggables don't just give a model access to capabilities.
-It gives you someone to delegate to.
-Not a dumb terminal.
-A skilled collaborator.
+These tools come with intelligence, teach the model how to execute.
+So when you interact with it, delegate to it, it's not a dumb terminal.
+It's skilled.

 Let’s go back to booking flights.
-Without readily-available pluggables, it was a mess.
+Without tools, it was a mess.
 You had to build a brittle stack of logic just to interpret a user’s intent, hit Skyscanner’s API, translate results, and maybe surface a booking option.
-But with them, it’s like your AI walks into the Skyscanner Travel Agency and starts working with an actual agent behind the desk — someone who already knows the forms, the lingo, the workflow.
+But with them, you're interacting with a long-time agent of Skyscanner Travel Agency.
+It knows the forms, the lingo, the workflow.

-That’s the real trick.
-Pluggables are not just capabilities, they're also **competencies**.
+That’s the trick.
+Tools are not just capabilities, they're also **competencies**.
 That is, done well, baked-in expertise.

 Your model doesn’t just get access to a terminal.
 It gets access to a role.
 A fluency.
 A set of latent capabilities that only make sense when activated in the right setting.